kvnloo/PhaseIWireframe/README.md

 ### CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods